LYLY-1/ImageInPainting/README.md

 # ImageInPainting
 This is a computer vision project.
-The topic is portrait image restoration
+The topic of this project is portrait image restoration using Generative Adversarial Networks.

 Facial inpainting is a process restore the missing, damaged parts in the leg image